D1M1TR10S/github-mcp-server/docs/policies-and-governance.md

 **Questions or Feedback?**

-Open an [issue in the github-mcp-server repository](https://github.com/github/github-mcp-server/issues) with the label "policies & governance" attached for suggestions or questions around enterprise controls and security guardrails.
+Open an [issue in the github-mcp-server repository](https://github.com/github/github-mcp-server/issues) with the label "policies & governance" attached.

----

-**Note:** This document reflects GitHub MCP Server policies as of June 2025.
+This document reflects GitHub MCP Server policies as of July 2025.
 Policies and capabilities continue to evolve based on customer feedback and security best practices.